-Knowledge about the extreme summer substructure is relevant for at least two reasons.
-Firstly, the societal impact of an extreme summer featuring one (or several) periods of extremely hot temperatures (i.e., hottest summer days being hotter than normally) will likely differ from the societal impact of an extreme summer resulting primarily from a suppression of cool summer days (i.e., coldest summer days being milder than normally), or from an extreme summer characterized by a uniform shift in the entire temperature distribution (i.e., all summer days warmer than normally).
+Knowledge about the extreme-summer substructure is relevant for at least two reasons.
+Firstly, the societal impact of an extreme summer featuring one period (or several periods) of extremely hot temperatures (i.e. hottest summer days being hotter than normal) will likely differ from the societal impact of an extreme summer resulting primarily from a suppression of cool summer days (i.e. coldest summer days being milder than normal) or from an extreme summer characterised by a uniform shift in the entire temperature distribution (i.e. all summer days warmer than normal).
 Secondly, also the physical and meteorological causes of extreme summers with such distinct substructures conceivably differ.
-Thus, identifying the substructure of extreme
+Thus, identifying the substructure of extreme summers is likely a starting point for understanding also their physical causes.

-The purpose of this study is to characterize extreme summers statistically by quantifying their substructure.
-To do so, we define extreme summers in the upper tail of the June-August (JJA) mean two-meter temperature (T2m) distribution.
-Thereafter, the extreme summer substructure is assessed by decomposing the seasonal mean T2m anomaly of a particular extreme summer into the contributions from all rank days of that season (i.e., the contribution from the coldest day, the second coldest day etc.).
-This decomposition thus allows to quantify the contributions from all parts of the T2m distribution (e.g., the coldest, middle and hottest thirds of summer days) to the seasonal T2m anomaly of an extreme summer.
+The purpose of this study is to characterise extreme summers statistically by quantifying their substructure.
+To do so, we define extreme summers in the upper tail of the June- July-August (JJA) mean 2 m temperature (T2m) distribution.
+Thereafter, the extreme-summer substructure is assessed by decomposing the seasonal mean T2m anomaly of a particular extreme summer into the contributions from all rank days of that season (i.e. the contribution from the coldest day, the second-coldest day, etc.).
+This decomposition thus allows quantifying the contributions from all parts of the T2m distribution (e.g. the coldest, middle and hottest thirds of summer days) to the seasonal T2m anomaly of an extreme summer.

-Here we use the ERA-Interim re-analysis data set to study the substructure of past extreme summers.
+Here we use the ERA-Interim (ERAI) re-analysis data set to study the substructure of past extreme summers.
 However, extreme summers are by definition extremely rare events.
-Thus, in order to yield robust results, a climatological investigation of the extreme summer substructure requires much longer data records than provided by ERA-Interim or any other currently available high-quality re-analysis data set.
-We therefore complement ERA-Interim with a 700-year present day climate simulation (for datails, see Sect.
+Thus, in order to yield robust results, a climatological investigation of the extreme-summer substructure requires much longer data records than provided by ERA-Interim or any other currently available high-quality re-analysis data set.
+We therefore complement ERA-Interim with a 700-year presentday climate simulation (for details, see Sect.
 2.2) to address the following research goals: